HLTH - Health

 HLTH 671 Interdisciplinary Seminar in Prevention Science

-Credit 1.
-1 Lecture Hour.
-Contemporary research programs that represent interdisciplinary field of prevention science; strengths and limitations of diverse theoretical and conceptual bases of research in prevention science, application of research findings to issues related to the prevention of mental, emotional, and physical health problems and the promotion of well-being.
+Contemporary research programs that represent the interdisciplinary field of prevention science; strengths and limitations of diverse theoretical and conceptual bases of research in prevention science; application of research findings to issues related to the prevention of mental, emotional, and physical health problems and the promotion of well-being.
 May be taken 3 times for credit.
-Prerequisite: Graduate classification and enrollment in the interdisciplinary graduate certificate in prevention science or approval of instructor.
-Cross Listing: COMM 671, RPTS 620 and SPSY 620.
+Prerequisite: Graduate standing and either admission to the interdisciplinary graduate certificate in prevention science program or approval of instructor.
+Cross Listing: COMM 671 and SPSY 620.

 HLTH 681 Seminar